Amndeep7/Discordoragi/README.md

 ## Installation

-Dont do this right now
+Dont do this right now lmao

 ## How it works